nchandrashekar79/csbank/README.md

 - [ ] Task 21: Add mangodb or any document database
 - [ ] Task 22: Add scheduler
 - [ ] Task 23: Add Spring batch
+- [ ] Task 24: Add cache redis or any other